fkie-cad/windowsScripts/README.md

        So if `/f 1` is set, but secure boot is not enabled (Bios settings), core isolation won't be activated.

 **Other:**
-- /c: Check current registry values.
+- /c: Check current registry values and event log.
 - /r: Reboot system with confirmation prompt.
 - /h: Print this.
 - /v: verbose mode.